slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 });
 ```

 The upload endpoint is pretty basic.
-We just need to provide a filename, and it checks if the filename includes '..' or '/'.
-Interestingly enough, the if loop where it returns "invalid filename" doesn't actually check for '\'.
-Thought that was pretty interesting at first but it leads to nowhere in the end.
+We just need to provide a filename, and it checks if the filename includes `'..'` or `'/'`.
+Interestingly enough, the if loop where it returns "invalid filename" doesn't actually check for `'\'`.
+I thought that was pretty interesting at first but it leads to nowhere in the end.
-With this, we have a file upload to anywhere in /tmp/uploads
+With this, we have file upload to anywhere in `/tmp/uploads`:

 ```javascript title=index.js